 - Fracturing which is mud loss due to hydraulic fracturing operations from excessive induced pressures.

-As this article is one of five articles to cover the lost of circulation problems, I recommend visiting this links for better understanding:
+As this article is one of five articles to cover the loss of circulation problems, I recommend visiting these links for a better understanding:

 - Important Introduction For Lost Circulation Problem

 - Remedial Of Lost circulation Problem,

 - Precautions To be considered to avoid Mud loss problems

 - Lost Of Circulation Material Used In drilling

 In many cases, lost circulation cannot be prevented in drilled formations that are cavernous, vugular, fractured or unconsolidated.
 Depleted low-pressure formations (usually sands) are similar relative to lost-circulation potential.

 Coarse, unconsolidated formations

 Coarse, unconsolidated formations can have sufficiently high permeability for whole mud to invade the formation matrix, causing lost circulation in drilling.
 This high permeability is often present in shallow sands and gravel beds.
 Formations that were once reefs and oyster beds also have similar tendencies.
 One important reason for preventing mud loss in shallow intervals is that it may cause these unconsolidated formations to wash out, forming a large cavity that is less stable which could cave in more easily from overburden and rig weight.